How To Lose One Pound a Week

 However, to really lose weight you need to know your net calories.
 Net calories are simply the calories you consume less the calories you burn.
 If you eat more calories than you burn, your net calories is positive and you risk gaining weight.
 If you burn more calories than you eat, your net calories is negative and you may start to lose weight.
 It's really that simple.

-Technically, a person whose net calories is zero every day, meaning calories consumes is exactly equal to calories burned, will maintain a steady weight.
+Technically, a person whose net calories is zero every day, meaning calories consumed is exactly equal to calories burned, will maintain a steady weight.
 Many people are doing just this but have no idea what that magic number of calories is.

 How To Lose One Pound